marcelofinamorvieira/DatoContentLink/README.md

 That’s it.
 On activation we scan the DOM, decode stega payloads, stamp attributes, scrub markers, and start a single `MutationObserver` to keep new nodes in sync.
 Overlays are live immediately.

+> Need custom overlay links?
+Pass a `resolveEditUrl` function when calling `enableDatoVisualEditing`.
+It receives the decoded stega payload and can return any URL (or `null` to skip stamping individual nodes).

 ---

 ### Streaming & rehydration